Here’s one sad, bad news for all of us: the Philippines’ inflation rate in June 2008 jumped to 11.4% — the highest ever recorded in the last 14 years.

-The figure was above the Bangko Sentral ng Pilipinas (Central Bank of the Philippines)’s forecast range of 10.4-11.2%.
+The figure was beyond the Bangko Sentral ng Pilipinas (Central Bank of the Philippines)’s forecast range of 10.4% to 11.2%.

-Last quarter, the country’s inflation already reached 9.6%, already one of the highest in recent years.
+During the previous quarter, the country’s inflation stood at 9.6%, also one of the highest in recent years.

 The BSP is trying to arrest the surge of inflation by raising interest rates but with oil expected to breach $150-a-barrel anytime soon and the Philippine Peso depreciating, controlling inflation will not be an easy task.

 Try to look for additional money sources because if you rely on your current income alone, with rising inflation, the value and purchasing power of your money will be less than before.